harrisonrw/web/content/blog/voice-cloning-tortoise-tts-apple-silicon.md

 There is a lot of power that comes with using voice cloning technology.
 Please use it responsibly.

-This article describes how to clone your own voice using [Tortoise-TTS](https://github.com/neonbjb/tortoise-tts) on Apple Silicon.
-Tortoise-TTS is a text-to-speech (TTS) system that has voice cloning capabilities.
+This article describes how to clone your voice using [Tortoise-TTS](https://github.com/neonbjb/tortoise-tts) on Apple Silicon.
+Tortoise-TTS is a text-to-speech (TTS) system with voice cloning capabilities.
 As an iOS developer, I do all my programming on Apple Silicon devices.
-I wanted to share what I've learned in getting Tortoise-TTS setup and running on Apple Silicon, as I ran into some issues along the way.
+I wanted to share what I've learned in getting Tortoise-TTS set up and running on Apple Silicon, as I ran into some issues along the way.

-## Prerequistes
+## Prerequisites
 * Apple Silicon laptop or desktop.
 * [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) (recommend MiniConda).
 * Recordings of your voice.

 Manually managing dependencies in Python projects is a nightmare :scream:.
 Conda is a package and environment management system.
 I recommend using MiniConda, which is a minimal version of the Conda installer.
 I installed MiniConda using [HomeBrew](https://formulae.brew.sh/cask/miniconda).

-To train the AI model, you will need some recordings of your voice.
+To train the AI model, you will need to record your voice.
 I used [Audacity](https://www.audacityteam.org) to record myself reading a few paragraphs from a book.
-A larger dataset will result in a better trained model.
-For testing purposes, 5 recordings should be enough.
+A larger dataset will result in a better-trained model.
+For testing purposes, five recordings should be enough.

 A few notes on audio recording settings:
 * Sample Rate = 22050 Hz